 Is CBD Oil a Valid Solution for Constipation?

 Although there aren’t many studies relating directly to CBD and constipation, current evidence suggests that CBD can help with the causes of this troublesome symptom.

-By reducing inflammation and regulating the activity of the endocannabinoid system, CBD can help you relieve stomach pain, relieve inflammation, and maintain regular bowel movements.
-CBD oil may not only relieve constipation but it can also work as a preventative supplement.
+By reducing inflammation and regulating the activity of the endocannabinoid system, CBD can help you relieve swollen veins stomach pain, relieve inflammation, and maintain regular bowel movements.
+CBD oil may not only relieve constipation but can also work as a preventative supplement.

 Have you tried CBD oil when you were constipated?
 Don’t be shy about your problem, no one’s going to judge you!

 - DiPatrizio N. V. (2016).
 Endocannabinoids in the Gut.
 Cannabis and cannabinoid research, 1(1), 67–77.
 Blessing, E. M., Steenkamp, M. M., Manzanares, J., & Marmar, C. R. (2015).
 Cannabidiol as a Potential Treatment for Anxiety Disorders.
 Neurotherapeutics: the journal of the American Society for Experimental NeuroTherapeutics, 12(4), 825–836.

 - Russo E. B. (2008).
 Cannabinoids in the management of difficult to treat pain.
 Therapeutics and clinical risk management, 4(1), 245–259.